sAndreotti/RosalindProblems/README.md

 ## How to Use

 Each folder contains a solution to the respective problem.
 Inside each folder, you'll find the source code and link to the problem.
-This is intentionally programmed without using bioinformatics libraries, for example BioPython, for better learning.
+This is intentionally programmed without using bioinformatics libraries (like BioPython) for better learning.

 ## Contributing